Eradicating vigilantism in Ghana would be a daunting task – Security expert

 Source: angelonline.com.gh

-A security expert has said vigilantism and other electoral related violence is now a part of Ghanaian politics and cannot be eradicated easily.
+A security expert has underscored that vigilantism and other electoral related violence is now a part of Ghanaian politics and cannot be eradicated easily.

 He further stipulated that the assurance to ensure a peaceful political atmosphere is to enforce the law and set punitive measures for perpetrators.